A DICTIONARY IS BORN IN ‘STRAYA’

 Ware checketcha nise hembeg?
 N’emmuch wassit?

-UPDATE…..I can’t resist including this selection of Kiwi-speak.
+UPDATE…..I can’t resist including this selection from Kiwi-speak. dictionary.